sahilkumarpatel/campus-care/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-## Can I connect a custom domain to my Lovable project?

-Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.